Royal bastard: James II and VII

 James II and VII had 13 illegitimate children.

 George I

 George I had 3 illegitimate children by his mistress, Melusine von der Schulenburg, Duchess of Kendal, including Melusina von der Schulenburg, Countess of Walsingham.

 Monarchs of the United Kingdom

 William IV

 William IV had 11 illegitimate children.
-They used the surname "FitzClarence", because he was duke of Clarence.
+They used the surname "FitzClarence", because he was Duke of Clarence.

-Queen Victoria

-When Victoria became queen, she banned royal bastards from court as "ghosts best forgotten."
-Since then, the issue has been shrouded in secrecy and any subsequent illegitimate children have gone unacknowledged.

 Edward VII

 Edward VII was claimed to be the natural father of the model Olga de Meyer.
+German comedian Hape Kerkeling claims to be his great-grandson from a liaison between Edward and his great-grandmother in Marienbad.

 France

 Anthony, bastard of Burgundy was the illegitimate son of Philip the Good of Burgundy.
 He was known as le grand bâtard (the great bastard).
 He was legitimized by King Charles VIII in 1485.

 Henri IV

 Henri IV had many mistresses and illegitimate children.
 The children of Gabrielle d'Estrées are notable because the King may have signed a wedding agreement with their mother before her unexpected death in 1599.